Sending HTTP requests in sequence

 Read time: 2 Minutes

-Sending requests over separate connections is primarily useful when testing for vulnerabilities that require a multi-step process.
+- Sending requests over separate connections lets you more easily test for vulnerabilities that require a multi-step process.

 To send a group of requests in sequence: